armannorouzi/Predicting-prediction-model-performance/Study-plan-complete.md

 The predictions that are made with a prediction model are generally based on multiple variables, and the outcome could either be a disease (diagnostic model) or an event that will occur in the future (prognostic model) (3, 4).
 In a diagnostic model, the predictions can be used to inform patients that their symptoms are not caused by a serious disease, to refer the patients for further testing and to initiate treatment (3).
 In a prognostic model, the predictions made can be used to choose between therapeutic options and to plan lifestyle changes within the period that has been observed (2, 5).
 This type of prediction could also be utilized to risk-stratify patients in therapeutic clinical trials (6, 7).

 There are several well-known clinical prediction models that are daily being used within healthcare.
 The Ottawa Ankle Rules, CHA2DS2-VASc score and the Framingham Risk Score are just a few examples (8, 9, 10).
 To implement such models in healthcare, a few steps are required.
 The first step is to conduct a model development study (11).
-In these studies, a logistic regression model is developed by using a data set, defined as the development sample, that includes both predictor and outcome data from the development setting (11).
+In these studies, a logistic regression model is developed by using a dataset, defined as the development sample, that includes both predictor and outcome data from the development setting (11).
 When the model is developed, it usually has a tendency to be optimistic when estimating performance within the development sample and needs to therefore be quantified for optimism by internal validation techniques (3).
 The quantified optimism can thereafter be adjusted for by applying shrinkage or penalisation to the original model (12)

 The second step is to conduct a validation study with or without model updating (13).
 During this step, the prediction model is tested in a transfer setting by utilizing a validation sample which contains new individuals that are similar but differ than those used to develop the model (13).
 This is done because developed and internally validated prediction models generally perform worse when they are introduced to a new set of individuals (13).
 If the performance of the model is poor within the validation sample, the model is of no use (14).
 However, adjustments could be made accordingly with the data collected from the validation sample, which is also more preferable than developing a new prediction model from scratch (13)